grondilu/bitcoin-bash-tools/README.md

 settings to figure out which language to use.
 If it fails, or if the local language is not supported, it will use English.

-Apart from English, currently supported languages are simplified Chinese, traditional Chinese, Japanese, Spanish and French.

 To override local language settings, set the `LANG` environment variable :

     $ LANG=zh_TW create-mnemonic